endymion/BeachAnalytics/site/pages/tags/ihme-model.md

 The model <mark>looks at other places that have already been hit by the pandemic</mark>, like China and Italy.
 It assumes that the infection will always taper off the way that it has in those places, and it tries to estimate when that might happen.
 The model's assumptions about the population maintaining measures to slow the spread of the virus are the main factors that affect the forecast.
 The researchers at IHME are <mark>constantly adjusting the input parameters</mark> based on new data, including changes in public behavior.
 Ironically, some of these changes in behavior are now influenced by the model itself, creating a sort of <mark>Heisenberg-Effect feedback loop</mark>.

-{% responsive_image path: images/posts/falling-wedge.jpg
+{% include responsive-image-article-figure.html
-  template: _includes/responsive-image-article-inset.html
+  image='images/posts/falling-wedge.jpg'
-  caption: "A 'Falling Wedge' stock pattern." %}
+  caption="A 'Falling Wedge' stock pattern." %}

 The IHME model's forecast is based only on the shapes of curves on charts.
 It's <mark>not a simulation model</mark> like the <a href="/imperial-college-model.html">Imperial College model</a>.
 Some people forecast stock prices by fitting current stock prices to patterns like [Fibonacci numbers](https://www.investopedia.com/ask/answers/05/fibonacciretracement.asp){% cite investopedia:fibonacciretracement %}.
 For example, the "Falling Wedge" pattern pictured is a downward trend that some stock analysts see as an indication that the price will rise in the future.{% cite wikipedia:wedge-pattern %}